M17-Project/AX5x43/README.md

-# AX5043
+# AX5x43
-Test board for the ON Semiconductor AX5043 RF transceiver chip.
+Test boards for the ON Semiconductor AX5043 and AX5243 RF transceiver chips.
-#### The main purpose of this board is to test AX5043's M17 support.
+#### The main purpose of this board is to test AX5x43's M17 support.

 ### Main differences between our board and other available out there
 There are two major differences: